tmehta12/LIFE748-Git-workshop/3_Create_code.md

 Now that we have a repository set up it is time to write some code.
 This can be anything, but here we'll use a python script to generate random fastq data.

-Open your text editor or use a terminal text editor (like nano) to write the python code into a new file.
+Open your text editor or use a terminal text editor (like nano) to write the python code into a new file

 Make sure you save the file into your workspace directory, calling it `random-reads.py`.

+For example, you could do:
+> `nano random-reads.py`
+> copy and paste the contents below into the file
+> then `Control + O` and `ENTER` to write out
+> then `Control + X` to exit

 ~~~python
 #!/usr/bin/env python3